 Netflix may generate an idea internally and hire writers or other creatives to develop those ideas further.

-Meaning there are people at the company whose job is to hear your idea or hire you to write something they already have in the works or rewrite if the current screenwriter isn’t working out creatively.
+Meaning there are people at the company whose job it is to hear your idea.
+Or they could hire you to write something they already have in the works or rewrite if the current screenwriter isn’t working out.

 Finding people who work with Netflix is easy and hard at the same time.
 Here’s the easy part.
 Just log in to your Netflix account or do a quick Google search.
 For example, I just googled the Netflix film Bird Box:

-I just found five people who have working relationships with Netflix.
-And even more from the credits of the film at the end.
-A tip is to look past the cast and go deeper into the credits.
+I just found five people who have working relationships with Netflix in this search result card.
+And there are even more from the credits of the film at the end of it.

-I found this list from IMDB.com a site that every person looking to break into film should have an account with.
+By the way, I found that list of producers on IMDB.com.
+IMDB.com is a site that every person looking to break into film should have an account with.

 Now, are you going to be able to contact Sandra Bullock?
 That’s a hard no. But the third producer on the list might have an email if you have an

 Another solution that Netflix suggests is finding a literary agent that works with Netflix.
-Netflix is ramping up production with more Hollywood stars there in need of more content to produce.
+Netflix is ramping up production with more Hollywood stars that are in need of more content to produce.

-As literary scouts, Maria B. Campbell and her colleagues identify adult and children’s books for adaption to film and television.
+As literary scouts for Netflix, Maria B. Campbell and her colleagues identify adult and children’s books for adaption to film and television.
 They just became Netflix’s sole scouts for new upcoming projects.

-This method might not be as simple but it’s defiantly a way in.
+This method might not be as simple but it’s definitely a way in.

 How to Pitch Netflix

-Once you do the digging and found your connection it’s time to pitch. when it comes to selling your project it would be best to go with some heat.
+Once you do the digging and have found your connection, it’s time to make the pitch.
+When it comes to selling your project it’s best to go with some heat.

 There are numerous suppliers of content out there since everybody wants to get a deal with Netflix.
-Therefore, it makes much sense to find ways of making your project rise above the rest for you to get noticed.
+Therefore, it makes lots of sense to find ways of making your project rise above the rest for you to get noticed.